-- 1. Introduction to Health Informatics (10 ECTS)
+1. Introduction to Health Informatics (10 credits)

-- Health Information Systems (10 ECTS)
+- 2. Health Information Systems (10 credits)

-- 3. Clinical Decision Support Systems (10 ECTS)
+- 3. Clinical Decision Support Systems (10 credits)

-- 4. Human Computer Interaction in Healthcare (5 ECTS)
+- 4. Human Computer Interaction in Healthcare (10 credits)

+- 5. Research Paper (10 credits)

-- 5. Introduction to Programming (5 ECTS)
+- 6. Introduction to Programming (5 credits)

-- 6. Basic Medical Sciences (5 ECTS)
+- 7. Basic Medical Sciences (5 credits)

-- 7. Imaging (5 ECTS)
+- 8. Medical Imaging (5 credits)

-- 8. Bioinformatics (5 ECTS)
+- 9. Bioinformatics (5 credits)

-Modules 1, 2, 3, and 4 are core, and taken by all students.
-The other modules are options and students are assigned to either module 5 or module 6 depending on their background, and are required to choose either module 7 or module 8.
-Year one thus consists of 45 ECTS.
+Modules 1, 2, 3, 4 and 5 are core, and taken by all students.
+The other modules are options and students are assigned to either module 6 or module 7 depending on their background, and are required to choose either module 8 or module 9.
+Year one thus consists of 60 credits.
 It should be noted that not all modules listed may be offered in a given academic year and may be replaced by alternatives.

-Students are required to reach a full complement of 90 ECTS to be eligible for the award of the M.Sc. degree.
+Students are required to reach a full complement of 90 credits to be eligible for the award of the M.Sc. degree.

-14.6 Assessment: To be allowed to proceed to the dissertation leading to the degree of M.Sc. in Computer Science, candidates must achieve a pass mark of at least 50% in each of the required modules taken in the first year.
+Assessment: To be allowed to proceed to the dissertation leading to the degree of 13.6 M.Sc. in Health Informatics, candidates must achieve a pass mark of at least 50% in each of the required modules taken in the first year.
 Students who fail one or more modules may, at the discretion of the Court of Examiners, re-attempt through submission of supplementary assessment(s) by an appointed date or by sitting supplementary examination(s).
 The maximum mark awarded for supplementary assessment or examinations is 50%.
 To satisfactorily complete a dissertation, students must submit their dissertation by the prescribed date and must obtain a pass grade or higher in their dissertation.
 The overall mark for the taught modules is based on a credit-weighted average of the mark awarded in each module.
-In order to qualify for the award of M.Sc. with distinction, students must, as a minimum, achieve a grade of distinction in their dissertation and achieve a mark of at least 68% in the unrounded average mark for the taught modules and, for modules amounting to not less than half the credits required for the taught component of the course, achieve a minimum mark of 70% in each individual module.
-A distinction cannot be awarded if a candidate has failed any credit during the course.
+In order to qualify for the award of M.Sc. with Distinction, students must, as a minimum, achieve a grade of distinction in their dissertation and achieve a mark of at least 68% in the unrounded average mark for the taught modules and, for modules amounting to not less than half the credits required for the taught component of the course, achieve a minimum mark of 70% in each individual module.
+A Distinction cannot be awarded if a candidate has failed any credit during the course.

-Students who pass the required modules but who are not permitted to or otherwise do not submit a dissertation, or who do not satisfactorily complete their dissertation, will be eligible for the award of a Postgraduate Diploma in Computer Science.
-The Postgraduate Diploma with distinction may be awarded to students who achieve at least 68% in the overall average mark and achieve a minimum mark of 70% in individual modules which together amount to at least half of the required credits for the award of the Postgraduate Diploma associated with the student's registered course.
+Students who pass the required modules but who are not permitted to or otherwise do not submit a dissertation, or who do not satisfactorily complete their dissertation, will be eligible for the award of a Postgraduate Diploma in Health Informatics.
+The Postgraduate Diploma with Distinction may be awarded to students who achieve at least 68% in the overall average mark and achieve a minimum mark of 70% in individual modules which together amount to at least half of the required credits for the award of the Postgraduate Diploma associated with the student's registered course.
 All assessments and the dissertation will be subject to external review.

-14.7 Course Director: Professor Lucy Hederman
+13.7 Course Director: Professor Lucy Hederman

-15. High Performance Computing (M.Sc./P.Grad.Dip.)
+14. High Performance Computing (M.Sc./P.Grad.Dip.)